Mary Mallon: Career

 From 1900 to 1907, Mallon worked as a cook in the New York City area for eight families, seven of whom contracted typhoid.
 In 1900, she worked in Mamaroneck, New York, where within two weeks of her employment, residents developed typhoid fever.
-In 1901, she moved to Manhattan, where members of the family for whom she worked developed fevers and diarrhea.
+In 1901, she relocated to Manhattan, where members of the family for whom she worked developed fevers and diarrhea.
 Mallon then went to work for a lawyer and left after seven of the eight people in that household became ill.

 In June 1904, she was hired by a prosperous lawyer, Henry Gilsey.
 Soon four of the seven servants were ill.
-No members of Gilsey's family were infected because they resided separately, and the servants lived in their own house.
-Immediately after the outbreak began, Mallon left and moved to Tuxedo Park, where she was hired by George Kessler.
+No Gilsey family members were infected because they resided separately, and the servants lived in their own house.
+Immediately after the outbreak began, Mallon left and relocated to Tuxedo Park, where she was hired by George Kessler.
 Two weeks later, the laundry worker in his household was infected and taken to St. Joseph's Regional Medical Center, where her case of typhoid was the first in a long time.
 The investigator Dr. R. L. Wilson concluded that the laundry worker had caused the outbreak, but he failed to prove it.
-The laundry worker died soon after.
+The laundry worker died soon afterward.

-In August 1906, Mallon took a position in Oyster Bay on Long Island with the family of a wealthy New York banker, Charles Henry Warren.
+In August 1906, Mallon began a job in Oyster Bay on Long Island with the family of a wealthy New York banker, Charles Elliot Warren.
 Mallon went along with the Warrens when they rented a house in Oyster Bay for the summer of 1906.
-From August 27 to September 3, six of the 11 people in the family came down with typhoid fever.
-The disease at that time was "unusual" in Oyster Bay, according to three medical doctors who practiced there.
-The landlord, understanding that it would be impossible to rent a house with the reputation of typhoid, hired several independent experts to find the source of infection.
+From August 27 to September 3, six of the 11 people in the family contracted typhoid fever.
+According to three medical doctors, the disease at that time was "unusual" in Oyster Bay.
+The landlord, understanding that it would be difficult to rent a house with the reputation of having typhoid, hired several independent experts to find the source of the infection.
 They took water samples from pipes, faucets, toilets, and the cesspool, all of which were negative for typhoid.

-In late 1906, Mallon was hired by Walter Bowen, whose family lived on Park Avenue.
-Their maid fell sick on January 23, 1907, and soon two of the household's servants had been hospitalized and the daughter of the house had contracted typhoid and died.